y12uc231/Awesome-Multilingual-LLM/README.md

 - [2023] [Multilingual Machine Translation with LLMs: Empirical Results and Analysis](https://dx.doi.org/10.48550/arXiv.2304.04675): Investigates the use of LLMs for multilingual machine translation, evaluating popular models including ChatGPT and GPT-4.
 - [2023] [Implications of LLMs for Dental Medicine](https://dx.doi.org/10.1111/jerd.13046): Discusses the potential benefits and risks of using LLMs like ChatGPT for dental medicine, with a focus on multilingual communication.
 - [2023] [Massively Multilingual Shallow Fusion with LLMs](https://dx.doi.org/10.1109/ICASSP49357.2023.10094796): Explores using a single multilingual language model to improve automatic speech recognition in multiple languages.
-- [2022] [BigScience: Social Construction of a Multilingual Large Language Model](https://dx.doi.org/10.48550/arXiv.2212.04960): Discusses BigScience, a collaborative project that created a multilingual dataset and trained BLOOM, a multilingual LLM.
 - [2022] [Bootstrapping Multilingual Semantic Parsers using Large Language Models](https://dx.doi.org/10.48550/arXiv.2210.07313): Examines the effectiveness of LLMs in translating English datasets into multiple languages for multilingual semantic parsing.

 ###  **Performance and Capabilities in Specific Languages** <a name="section2"></a>